Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/USER.md

 the recipes are based.
 That documentation is more towards the bottom of the page.

-## A note about the CPU versions with PLUMED after the March/April 2023 update
+## A note about the CPU versions with PLUMED after the March/April 2023 system maintenance/update

 After the March/April 2023 system update building PLUMED broke so those easyconfigs were replaced with two versions, one without Python support and one with a different way